AntonyVorontsov/sharding/README.md

-# sharding
+# Sharding

-Consistent hashing and alternatives required for database sharding
+Consistent hashing and alternatives required for database sharding.